 Q: What are the trails like and how do I train for the trip?

 A: The Escalante River corridor is primarily flat with winding, twisting canyon corners to navigate.
 The AOA trip follows the river at a gentle downhill grade.
 Occasionally there will be rocks, boulders, slickrock, brush, sand, and gravel to navigate, but the most challenging obstacle will be the water crossings.
+This trip involves 72 river crossings over 3 days.
 Many are shallow and calm, and all are easily navigable with the help of your guide.
 Our day hike into Death Hollow on Day 2 requires minor scrambling and hiking over rockier, tighter terrain, although this is all made manageable with a light daypack and the help of your guide.